onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD

-This package offers a Python interface for [Voicemeeter VBAN TEXT](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf#page=19) as well as the [Voicemeeter RT Packet Service](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf#page=27) which allows a client to send and receive parameter values over a local network.
+This package offers a Python interface for the Voicemeeter RT Packet Service as well as Voicemeeter VBAN-TEXT.

+This allows a user to get (rt packets) and set (vban-text) parameters over a local network.
+Consider the Streamer View app over VBAN, for example.

 It may be used standalone or to extend the [Voicemeeter Remote Python API](https://github.com/onyx-and-iris/voicemeeter-api-python)

 For sending audio across a network with VBAN you will need to look elsewhere.

+For an outline of past/future changes refer to: [CHANGELOG](CHANGELOG.md)

 ## Tested against